-I started the new year with my long-standing tradition—taking down the Christmas tree while Sally slept.
+I started the new year with my long-standing tradition—taking down the Christmas tree while my wife slept.
 Then I took off to do some birding.
 I stopped at a small pond next to the Doubletree Hotel on the south end of town to see an Eared Grebe that’s been hanging around there for a while.
 It was the first bird I saw and the closest bird to me while I was there.

 Just beginning a dive

 I spent a couple hours at Fountain Creek.
 Most of what I saw were the usual suspects.